magomimmo/modern-cljs/doc/tutorial-17.md

 ![priceError][9]

-Here we substituted the `content` of the `label` associated to the `price` input filed with the corresponding error massage received from the `validate-shopping-form`.
+Here we substituted the `content` of the `label` associated to the `price` input field with the corresponding error massage received from the `validate-shopping-form` and kept the value typed in by user.

 # Next - TO BE DONE